 Hong Kong is an international business, trade and financial hub, as well as a renowned tourist city, providing high value-added and knowledge-intensive services to the globalised world.

-Hong Kong was ranked the world’s freest economy in Fraser Institute’s Economic Freedom of the World 2021 Annual Report in September 2021.
-It was also ranked number two in the world after the USD in the IMD World Digital Competitiveness Ranking 2021.
+Hong Kong was again ranked the world’s freest economy in the Fraser Institute’s Economic Freedom of the World 2022 Annual Report in September 2022.
+It was ranked number five in the world in the IMD World Digital Competitiveness Ranking 2022.

 Its many advantages include free and open trade, the rule of law, a simple, low tax system and excellent infrastructure and connectivity.
 It has well-established professional services, a thriving start-up ecosystem, a well-educated and industrious workforce, and a low incidence of corruption.